 is groundwater in the hydrologic cycle.
 Principles of fluid flow through permeable media.
 Hydraulic properties of soil and rock formations.
 Groundwater at the local and regional scale.
 The unit basin model.
 Groundwater as a transport agent of chemicals and microbes.
 Groundwater resources, reservoir characterisation, and quality assessment.
 Groundwater contamination.

-PR: Environmental Science 3470 or the permission of the instructor and Program Chair
+PR: ENVS 3470 or the permission of the instructor and Program Chair

 Special Topics in Environmental Science

 are special topics courses in Environmental Science normally taken by students beyond the second year.